dekoza/mtgpl/comprules.rst

 702.100a
 --------
 Extort is a triggered ability.
-"Extort" means "Whenever you cast a spell, you may pay {W/B}.
+"Extort" means "Whenever you cast a spell, you may pay |mana_wb|.
 If you do, each opponent loses 1 life and you gain life equal to the total life lost this way."

 .. _mtgcr-702-100b: